8 Great Reasons To Take A Juneau Whale Watching Tour

 What To Wear?

-Also, wear layers because being out on a boat can sometimes be very chilly at the best of times.
+Also, wear layers because being out on a boat can sometimes be very chilly.
 Since UV rays reflect off the water, protect against sunburn (even on a cloudy day) by wearing sunscreen.
 A pair of sunglasses will also help with the glare from the water.

 If showers are in the forecast, wear waterproof shoes.
 I prefer Vessi shoes because they’re lightweight, vegan, and 100% waterproof, even in a downpour.
-You can purchase them through their online store.
+They have many styles and colors on their online store.

 Similar shore excursions are available in other Alaska ports if you’re conflicted about tours in Juneau.